Join our education team

-Our education volunteers are at the heart of our work sharing the importance of our ocean for people and planet
+Our education volunteers are at the heart of our work, sharing the importance of our ocean for people and the planet with younger generations.

 How you can help

 From classrooms to community science fairs and Brownies to beach cleans, there are so many ways to engage with young people and offer them fun and exciting ways to learn.